-In July, we activated dozens of Flightradar24-supplied ADS-B receivers on six continents, plus hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of over 25,000 terrestrial receivers.
-New receivers all across Brazil and sub-Saharan Africa have enhanced our coverage there, including additional MLAT coverage in Brazil, while receivers in the United States, Russia, and Australia have made additional lower-level coverage possible.
+In July, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers on all seven continents.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like Australia, Brazil, Germany, Switzerland and the United States, are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Afghanistan, Antarctica, Indonesia, and Nigeria are adding areas of coverage to our network.

 The July map